XiangkunYe/EC601_Tweepy/README.md

 ## But remember to:

-  install tweepy, ffmpeg and Pillow.
+  Install tweepy, ffmpeg and Pillow.

-  change the consumer_key/_secret, access_key/_secret, GOOGLE_APPLICATION_CREDENTIALS into your own.
+  Change the consumer_key/_secret, access_key/_secret, GOOGLE_APPLICATION_CREDENTIALS into your own.
   ##
 If you use it as a normal .py file, it will run automatically, if you want to use it as API, there're three functions: